djalbat/reaction/README.md

 ## Mixins

 Mixins are supported for components, whether created by way of extending the `Component` class or by calling the `React.createClass()` method.
+However, Reaction now supports component methods, in line with React, making mixins redundant in the case of extending the `Component` class.
+See the subsection immediately below for more details.

 When extending the `Component` class you can assign the mixins to the class...
 ```